 The philosophy of the Interior Design program consists of three value statements that provide a rational explanation of the program.
 The Interior Design program recognizes the NCIDQ definition of interior design as the guiding principle behind the philosophy of the program.

-• A student-centered program that nurtures and develops the individual in the pursuit of a professional interior design degree, and emphasizes the importance of ethics, accountability and lifelong learning.
+• This student-centered program nurtures and develops the individual in the pursuit of a professional interior design degree, and emphasizes the importance of ethics, accountability and lifelong learning.

-• A learning environment that provides the knowledge base, the technical skills and the practical experience that will prepare the student to work as a competent entry-level interior design professional.
+• The learning environment provides the knowledge base, the technical skills and the practical experience that will prepare the student to work as a competent entry-level interior design professional.

-• A professional practice orientation that allows the student to communicate and construct concepts relevant to the needs of society and the profession.
+• A professional practice orientation allows the student to communicate and construct concepts relevant to the needs of society and the profession

-1. Education: A comprehensive body of knowledge in interior design prepares students to capably research, develop and present creative, effective and humane design solutions that are responsive to the changing needs of their communities and the global environment for diverse clients, populations and cultures following CIDA standards 4, 7 and also 10, 12, and 16.
+- Knowledge: Graduating INDS students demonstrate a comprehensive body of knowledge in interior design to capably research, develop and present creative, effective and humane design solutions that are responsive to the changing needs of their communities and the global environment for diverse clients, populations and cultures following CIDA standards 4, 7 and also 10, 12, and 16.

-- Professional preparation: Graduating INDS students are professionally prepared for practice as they understand contemporary practice through faculty experiences and expertise, industry resources, engagement with design professionals, interaction with the advisory board and a design internship following CIDA standards 5, 6, and 9.
+- Professional preparation: Graduating INDS students are professionally prepared for practice as they understand contemporary practice through classroom experiences, faculty expertise, industry resources, engagement with design professionals, interaction with the advisory board and a design internship following CIDA standards 5, 6, and 9.